 There are multiple kinds of dislocations.
-One is called a partial dislocation (subluxation) which is when the head of the upper arm bone (humerus) is not completely out of the socket (glenoid).
+A partial dislocation (subluxation) is when the head of the upper arm bone (humerus) is not completely out of the socket (glenoid).
 A complete dislocation is when the humerus is all the way out of the socket.
-Both can be painful and cause instability in the shoulder.
+Both conditions can be painful and cause instability in the shoulder.

 The shoulder can dislocate forward, backward, or even downward.
 A common dislocation happens when the shoulder slips (anterior instability).
-This happens when the humerus moves out of the joint forward and down at the same time which can occur from a throwing motion.
+This happens when the humerus moves out of the joint forward and down at the same time.
+This can occur from a throwing motion.

 Typically, an X-ray can reveal the position of the dislocation.
 In some cases, an MRI may be needed to determine if there is damage to the surrounding tissue.

-Once the joint is put back in place, ice should be used 3-4 times a day and the shoulder should be immobilized in a sling for several weeks.
-When the pain and swelling begin to go away, rehab exercises can help restore the shoulder’s range in motion and to regain muscle strength.
-If the condition becomes chronic, a brace can sometimes help, or surgery may be recommended to repair and tighten the torn or stretched ligaments that help hold the joint in its place.
+Once the joint is put back in place, ice should be used 3-4 times a day.
+The shoulder should be immobilized in a sling for several weeks.
+When the pain and swelling begin to go away, rehab exercises will help restore the shoulder’s range of motion and muscle strength.
+If the condition becomes chronic, a brace sometimes helps.
+Otherwise, your physician may be recommend surgery to repair and tighten the torn or stretched ligaments that help hold the joint in its place.